FAA Part 5 Safety Policy Documentation Compliance

 - Regularly report to accountable executive with safety performance information.

 Remember that while the accountable executive is “responsible” for the above activities, that does not mean he/she needs to “carry the out.”
 It only means that he/she oversee their status.
+Many of these activities are carried out by a safety manager, but your organization may have another title, such as "safety officer."

 4 – Emergency Response Planning (ERP)